floresql/floresql/README.md

 ## About Me

-I thrive on solving problems and streamlining processes — whether that's replacing a brittle manual workflow with an automated Python pipeline, designing a structured data lake on S3, or building the data models that power business dashboards in Tableau.
+I thrive on solving problems and streamlining processes, whether that's replacing a brittle manual workflow with an automated Python pipeline, designing a structured data lake on S3, or building the data models that power business dashboards in Tableau.
 My drive to connect the dots means I see roadblocks as